FilmStack Talk: V.O.D. = Video Open to Discovery?

 The streamer then released the film into theaters as a "Sing Along" event.
 It was #1 at the Box Office that week, raking in $18M.
 After over 236 million people had already watched it on streaming.

 Franklin Leonard and Jason Blum recently sat down and had a Substack Live chat (note the recording is for paid subscribers of Leoonard’s only, but it is well worth it.
-Give him a few bucks, you cheap a…y…mazing person, you.)
+Give him a few bucks, you cheap a…y…mazing people, you.)

 One of the topics that arose during the convo was how FIVE NIGHTS AT FREDDY’S became a theatrical sensation even though it was released day-and-date with streaming: meaning it was released on digital SVOD (on Universal/NBC’s Peacock platform only) at the same time it hit theaters.